 Using the words like “this weekend”, “limited offer”, “first come, first serve”, etc. creates a sense of urgency in the recipients and thus it becomes likely that the email will be opened.

 7. Negative Connotation can spoil your campaign

 Negative Connotation decreases the probability that the recipient would open the email.
-Avoid using negative connotation as much as possible so that the email open rate graph trends northwards.
+Avoid using negative connotation as much as possible so that the email open rates graph trends northwards.